-Abandonment and Decommissioning
+Abandonment

-Paramount's ARO team, is responsible for planning detailed abandonment and decommissioning procedures and obtaining approval from the Office of the Regulator of Oil and Gas Operations (OROGO).
+Paramount's ARO team, is responsible for planning detailed abandonment and obtaining approval from the Office of the Regulator of Oil and Gas Operations (OROGO).
 Portions of the decommissioning process have been completed and approved.
 The following measures to mitigate potential adverse environmental effects will continue to be implemented throughout the process: